ASSERT-KTH/slumps/README.md

 Bothg images are avaiable in the docker [Hub](https://hub.docker.com/repository/docker/jacarte/slumps)

 The application can be ported to a docker container too.
-To do so, enter in the src file and build the docker image.
-Run the following command to start the application ```docker run -it -v $(pwd)/<logs>:/slumps/src/logs -v $(pwd)/<code to process folder>:/input -v $(pwd)/<out folder>:/slumps/src/out -e TIMEOUT=3600 jacarte/slumps:app```.
-Slumps will process every code in the input volumen folder exporting the results to the out folder volumen.
+To execute SLUMPs, enter in the src file and build the docker image.
+Run the following command to start the application ```docker run -it -v $(pwd)/<logs>:/slumps/src/logs -v $(pwd)/<out folder>:/slumps/src/out -e TIMEOUT=3600 jacarte/slumps:app <url to download the program code> <program file name>```.
+Slumps will process the fetched code from the arguments, exporting the results to the out folder volumen.
 You can specify the timeout per program in seconds, set the environment variable ```TIMEOUT``` to do it.

 ## Study of memory disclosure vulnerabilities